mmikejcruz/post-install-config/README.md

 <img src="https://i.imgur.com/CpO8t9h.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 SLA Plans are created by going to the Admin Panel > Manage > SLA Plans.
 Agents can apply a timeslot or due date for the SLA plan.
-Sets a deadline and the urgency of a ticket's completion.
+Sets a deadline and the urgency for a ticket's completion.
 </p>
 <br />